0xapp123/-MY-Projects-README-/README.md

 <img align="right" height = "180px" src="https://miro.medium.com/max/1838/1*ILG-NpffKayiqDzRLTcwiQ.jpeg" >

-We’ll also be hosting a charity auction with the winning artwork, allowing the FOX community to own a piece of history in the form of an NFT, with proceeds going to a wildlife-oriented charity we plan to reveal soon.
+We’ll also be hosting a charity auction with the winning artwork, allowing the FOX community to own a piece of history in the form of an NFT, with proceeds going to a wildlife-oriented charity we plan to reveal it soon.

 - Original Link: <a href="https://foxfinance.io/Marketplace" target="_blank">Fox Finance</a>